 West Jordan: High-Growth Suburb, Underserved by Conventional Business Credit

-The problem: bank credit infrastructure hasn't kept pace with West Jordan's business growth.
-Community banks serving the area focus on residential mortgage lending — West Jordan's primary lending product for decades.
-Commercial credit for small and mid-size businesses remains thin, with most operators facing the same collateral-first underwriting that drives businesses toward alternative capital programs.
+The problem: bank credit infrastructure hasn't kept pace with business growth.
+Community banks in the area focus on residential mortgages, the primary product for decades.

 West Jordan's Dominant Business Sectors

-Manufacturing and light industrial operations along the Redwood Road corridor represent West Jordan's deepest-rooted commercial base.
-These businesses — fabrication shops, distribution operations, specialty manufacturing — operate on materials-intensive production cycles with 30–60 day receivable lags from commercial customers.
-An asset-backed or revenue-based revolving line provides the bridge between materials purchasing and payment collection.
+These businesses operate on materials-intensive cycles with 30–60 day receivable lags.
+An asset-backed or revenue-based revolving line bridges materials purchasing and payment.

 Jordan Landing Retail: The Multi-Location Expansion Opportunity

 West Jordan's Jordan Landing district is one of Salt Lake County's strongest performing mixed-use retail environments.
-Independent operators who establish a successful single location here routinely evaluate expansion to South Jordan, Riverton, or Bluffdale — all within 10 miles.
+Independent operators who establish a successful single location here routinely evaluate expansion to South Jordan, Riverton, or Bluffdale, all within 10 miles.
 A consolidated revolving credit facility sized to multi-location peak demand gives these operators the capital to execute expansion without reapplying for each new location's startup costs.

 Credit Programs for West Jordan Businesses

-| Manufacturing / Industrial | Raw materials, production working capital | Asset-backed or revenue revolving line | $200K–$3M |
+Manufacturing / IndustrialRaw materials, production working capitalAsset-backed or revenue revolving line$200K–$3M

 Qualification for West Jordan Businesses

-West Jordan businesses qualify through revenue-first underwriting: 12 months of business bank statements, two years of tax returns, current profit and loss statement.
-Baseline is $250K+ annual revenue and 24+ months operating.
-No hard credit pull for initial review.
-No collateral appraisals for revenue-based facilities under $500K.
+West Jordan businesses qualify through revenue-first underwriting with basic documentation: 12 months of bank statements, two years of tax returns, and current P&L. Baseline is $250K+ annual revenue and 24+ months operating.

-"West Jordan's manufacturing and contractor businesses carry some of the strongest underlying credit profiles in Salt Lake County — heavy equipment, solid contract backlogs, consistent revenue.
+"West Jordan's manufacturing and contractor businesses carry some of the strongest underlying credit profiles in Salt Lake County, heavy equipment, solid contract backlogs, consistent revenue.
 The issue is that banks underwrite collateral, not contracts.
 Revenue-based programs close that gap."

 Quick Check